-The UM Department is a division of the DHMP Medical Management Department, which operates under the direction of the Medical Director, the Director of UM, and Manager of UM.
+The UM Department operates under the direction of the Medical Director, the Director of UM, and Manager of UM.
 The Medical Director delegates the responsibilities of daily operations to the Director and Manager of UM.
 The UM Department is a team of licensed Registered Nurses (RNs) and other non-clinical staff who report to the Director or Manager of UM and work to ensure that goals are achieved efficiently and consistently.